19hours/sg-statutes/Acts/Distress Act.md

 ### Interpretation of sections 10 to 14

 15\.
-For the purposes of sections 10 to 14, “superior landlord” shall be deemed to include a landlord in cases where the goods seized are not those of an under-tenant or lodger; and “tenant” and “under-tenant” shall not include a lodger.
+For the purposes of sections 10 to 14, “superior landlord” shall be deemed to include a landlord in cases where the goods seized are not those of an under-tenant or a lodger; and “tenant” and “under‑tenant” shall not include a lodger.

 ### Application by tenant